michaeljclark/mule/README.md

-This design flaw in POSIX/C condition variables is remedied by _"futexes"_ which can recheck the condition in the kernel while interrupts are disabled and atomically sleep if the condition still holds, but _"futexes"_ are not portable to other operating systems. _mumule_ instead tries to make the race condition as narrow as possible, immediately waiting after checking the condition and using `cnd_timedwait` so that if a wakeup is missed, the dispatcher thread will retry in a loop testing the condition again after 1ms.
+This design flaw in POSIX/C condition variables is remedied by _"futexes"_ which can recheck the condition in the kernel while interrupts are disabled and atomically sleep if the condition still holds, but _"futexes"_ are not portable to other operating systems. _mule_ instead tries to make the race condition as narrow as possible, immediately waiting after checking the condition and using `cnd_timedwait` so that if a wakeup is missed, the dispatcher thread will retry in a loop testing the condition again after 1ms.